xebialabs-community/community-release-llm-integration/README.md

-# MCP Client tasks for Digital.ai Release
+# AI tasks for Digital.ai Release

-AI demo tasks for Release
+Tasks for Release to interact with LLMs and MCP servers.

-* **MCP**: Connect to any MCP server and invoke its tools
+* **MCP: Call Tool**: Connect to any MCP server and invoke its tools
+* **MCP: List Tools**: Lists available tools on the MCP server

-* **AI prompt**: Connect to an AI server and invoke a prompt.
+* **AI: Prompt**: Connect to an AI server and invoke a prompt.
 Support Gemini and OpenAI-compatible providers
-* **Agent prompt**.
+* **AI: Agent**.
 Combines the MCP and AI prompt tasks to create an agent that can use tools
+* **AI: Chat**.
+Interactive chat with an LLM, inside the task's Activity section.

 ## Prerequisites